 You work at a computer and use a phone with a headset.

 You might work normal hours Monday to Friday, although with some employers there may be shifts, covering 24 hours a day, 7 days a week, if they provide international support.

 There are no set entry routes into this profession.

-- You might be able to enter through a Modern Apprenticeship, for which you may need 3-5 subjects at National 4 or 5, usually including English and Maths.
+You might be able to enter through a Modern Apprenticeship in Digital Applications, for which you may need 3-5 subjects at National 5, usually including English and Maths.

 You might work with a computer company which gives support to users of the company’s own hardware or software.
 There are also in-house support jobs with banks, retail companies, educational institutions and central and local government.